The D-Day landing of June 6, 1944, ranks as the boldest and most successful large-scale invasion in military history.

 The buildup to D-Day was undertaken by Operation Bolero, a logistical effort of unprecedented magnitude.
 Sailing on now-secure sea routes, the U.S. Navy and merchant marine took 1,200,000 troops to Britain, where hundreds of camps and bases were established and supplied with everything from chewing gum to bombers.
 Britain’s existing infrastructure was inadequate to support the massive effort, so a thousand locomotives and twenty thousand freight cars were shipped from the United States, plus material for hundreds of miles of additional rail lines.
 Transatlantic shipments increased to the point that some 1,900,000 tons of supplies reached Britain in May 1944 alone, showing the scale of logistics.

 The manpower required to meet the needs was enormous.
 Less than one-fourth of the Allied troops in France were in combat units, and only about 20 percent served as infantrymen.
 A four- or five-to-one ‘‘tail to tooth’’ ratio was not unusual in other theaters of war, either.
 In mechanized warfare, fuel and oil were essential to success, and Allied logisticians solved the problem of adequate petroleum supply.
 They designed and built the Pipeline under the Ocean (PLUTO) to pump the lifeblood of tanks, trucks, and all other motor vehicles directly to Normandy.
 Other innovative projects involved prefabricated piers called Mulberries and block ships.
-The latter were twenty-eight merchant vessels intentionally sunk to provide breakwaters for artificial piers.
+The latter were twenty-eight merchant vessels intentionally sunk to provide breakwaters for artificial piers (leading to sunken treasures off the coast of Normandy still being found today).
 Most were old, worn-out vessels dating from as early as 1919, though a few were 1943 Liberty ships.
 In all, 326 cargo ships were involved, including two hundred American vessels.

 With thirty-six divisions eventually on the continent, the Allies needed twenty thousand tons of food, fuel, ammunition, and equipment every day.